DHA (docosahexaenoic acid) is an omega-3 fatty acid. DHA is crucial for the healthy structure and function of your brain at all ages.

 Most brands of fish oil have been proven safe, and free of mercury.
 And do not contain unsafe levels of PCB’s (polychlorinated biphenyls).

 To further avoid the contaminants in an unrefined supplement, choose a fish oil supplement made from small, oily fish like anchovies, sardines or menhaden.
 And check the labels carefully for purity.

-Ideally, get one of a few supplements now available that are pure, refined DHA only.
-With no EPA.
+Ideally, get one of a few supplements now available that are pure, refined DHA.
+With lower or minimal amounts of EPA.